15 Best Things to Buy at Dollar Stores (Dollar Tree Included)

 Indeed, “paying a buck to see if you might be pregnant seems a risky proposition,” says Kyle James, founder of the shopping deals website RatherBeShopping.
 “But tests have been done, and they’re just as good as the $10-$15 variety you’ll find at major drugstores.”

 We checked those prices.
-In the pharmacy aisles at Kroger, the least-expensive pregnancy test, the Kroger One-Step, was selling for $7.29 (there were more-expensive brands nearby).
-At Dollar Tree, the Assured pregnancy test kits, promising “over 99% accuracy,” are $1.25.
-However, you’ll pay less at Walmart for a pregnancy test.
-The Equate First Signal One Step pregnancy test was selling for 88 cents.
+In the pharmacy aisles at Walmart, the least-expensive pregnancy test, the EZ Life pregnancy test kit, was selling for $2.57 (there were more expensive brands nearby).
+At Dollar Tree, all three pregnancy test kits on offer are accuracy,” are $1.25.

 We’ve noted in the past that candy sometimes isn’t a good deal at dollar stores, especially if you’re going to buy large quantities for holiday time (warehouse clubs have better values).
 But there are exceptions to that rule.

-When we moved into a new home in 2021, our new space had lots of room for pictures.
-And we didn’t have enough frames.
+When I moved into a new home, my new space had lots of room for pictures.
+And I didn’t have enough frames.
 Now, mind you, some precious art you may want professionally framed, which can cost hundreds of dollars if it’s a large centerpiece.
 Others may be pictures on nightstands decorating little-used rooms.
 You don’t have to get all expensive-y in some places.

 A picture frame is a “decorative item that can be surprisingly expensive, depending on the size and material of the frame,” says Ramhold.
 Even if you don’t want a plain black plastic frame "consider checking your local dollar store before heading to a big box store or a craft store to find something to display your pictures in," says Ramhold.
 "Some dollar stores will have metallic scroll designs or rustic wood frames that will suit a variety of decorating styles, and you’ll pay far less there than you would at a craft store.”

 All sizes of frames at Dollar Tree are $1.25.
-At Walmart, for example, 8x10-inch picture and document frames started at $1.22, less than Dollar Tree, but the selection was more limited.
+At Walmart, for example, the lowest-priced picture and document frames start at $2.50.

-As the 2022 planting and gardening season picks up steam, you’re probably spending a lot of time at big box stores including Home Depot, Lowe’s and Walmart.
+As soon as and gardening season picks up steam, you’ probably spend a lot of time at big box stores including Home Depot, Lowe’s and Walmart.
 But did you know you could cut some corners and save some dough-re-me at the dollar stores to score plant supplies?

 “If you’re re-potting plants, plant supplies like clay pots, glass marbles and dishes can be a good dollar store purchase,” says smart shopping expert Trae Bodge of TrueTrae.
 “Make sure to check closely for damages before checking out.”

 You might call it “Scotch tape,” and that’s (sometimes) precisely what you’ll find at dollar stores: Transparent tape bearing the 3M’s iconic Scotch brand.
-Our recent visit to a Dollar Tree came up short on the Scotch brand of invisible tape (it was available online).
+Our recent visit to Dollar Tree came up short on the Scotch invisible tape brand (available online).
 An 800-inch roll of Jot brand invisible tape was $1.25.

 But buy with caution here, even if it is a name brand.